 What information is provided on the Form 1098-T?

-- Box 5, Scholarships and Grants, includes any scholarships and grants reported for the calendar year.
+- Box 5 will include funds received from scholarships and grants.
+This includes any scholarships and grants reported for the calendar year.
 Any adjustments to qualified tuition or scholarships and grants previously reported are provided in Boxes 4 and 6.

-For a detailed explanation of each box on the Form 1098-T, please see the “Instructions to Student” printed on the form.
+For a detailed explanation of each box on the Form 1098-T, please see the “Instructions to Student” printed on the back of the 1098-T form.

 Where can I obtain information on the educational tax credits?